gantFDT/gant-design-2/docs/docs/faq.en-US.md

 # FAQ

-Here are the frequently asked questions about ahooks, you should look up before you ask in the community or create a new issue.
+Here are the frequently asked questions about tantds, you should look up before you ask in the community or create a new issue.

-### When I use ahooks, I get an error `regeneratorRuntime is not defined`, how can I solve it?
+### When I use tantds, I get an error `regeneratorRuntime is not defined`, how can I solve it?

 ```
 // install regenerator-runtime